gridsmartercities/python-serverless-template/README.md

     - Follow the instructions on point 4, but for the *stg* codebuild project and webhook.
     - In the *Which events would you like to trigger this webhook?* select *Just the push event* option.
     - Click on *Update webhook* at the bottom.
 6. (Optional) To stop contributors from committing code directly to the master branch, setup a master branch protection rule in GitHub.
-Only Peer reviewed, approved Pull Requests will be allowed to be merged into the master branch.
+Only peer reviewed, approved Pull Requests will be allowed to be merged into the master branch.
     - in your GitHub account, select *Settings*.
     - Go to the *Branches* section, and click on *Add rule*
     - In the Branch name pattern, enter *master*